Got $100 to Gamble? These Penny Stocks Could Be Worth the Ride

 Gold Resource (GORO) is a gold miner with more going for it than the typical penny stock.
 It's listed on the NYSE platform for small stocks and does not trade over the counter.

 GORO was last seen trading at less than $1 per share, but the materials stock is up an impressive 250% for the year to date through mid-December.
-And unlike many penny stocks with zero revenue and only early stage software or pharmaceutical ideas, this mining company has real production figures and ongoing mine development.
+Unlike many penny stocks with zero revenue and only early stage software or pharmaceutical ideas, this mining company has real production figures and ongoing mine development.

 That said, GORO carries the same risks as other commodity-based assets.
 Gold prices have performed well in 2025, but a reversal in the metal's price could undercut the stock's momentum.

-Still, if you're determined to dabble in penny stocks, GORO stands above many in the field.
+If you're determined to dabble in penny stocks, GORO stands above many in the field.
 Its tie to gold in the current economic environment lends it more credibility than companies banking solely on untested future products.

 Additionally, the two analysts covering the stock tracked by S&P Global Market Intelligence rate it at Strong Buy.